sidney-eliot/3d-artists-handbook/content/color.md

 Use is for quick color picking, colors that won't be final.
 Using RGB color model should be avoided, because it's very hard to select harmonious colors

 ### HSV/ HSL Color Model
-HSV stands for Hue, Saturation, Value where as HSL stands for Hue, Saturation, Lightness.
+HSV stands for Hue, Saturation, Value whereas HSL stands for Hue, Saturation, Lightness.
 The difference being that a color with maximum tint(lightness) is white with HSL and the actual color in HSV.

 HSL Example: